Energy

 Wind generator pollution

-Wind generators can produce noise and vibration and have a significant visual impact.
+Wind generators can produce noise and vibration and ha/mpact.
 Noise can be from the turbine blades, gearbox (if used) and brush gear, as well as from wind moving past the tower and guy wires.
 Noise and the visual impact may be an issue with neighbours, and vibration may be a problem particularly if a turbine is located on a roof.

 These factors should influence decisions about the wind generator location, size and height.